From A-Z, campaign 2024 by the letter

 O - old.
 Biden, 81, bowed out because of the impression he was too worn out for another term.
 Trump at 78, is now the oldest US candidate ever.
 At 60, Harris by comparison comes across as young.

 P - Project 2025.
-A prominent think tank’s blueprint for authoritarian rule under Trump.
+A prominent think tank’s blueprint for far-right rule under Trump.

 Q - quit, for Biden’s departure from the race.
 The political earthquake this July of an incumbent president stepping aside and yielding to Harris rejuvenated Democrats who had been increasingly resigned to another Trump term.